My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 Day 2 – Lunigiana to Pontremoli

-The next morning, we were up early for breakfast and a transfer by van to Cavezzana d'Antena in northern Tuscany, near the Emilia-Romagna border.
+The following day, we were up early for breakfast and a transfer by van to Cavezzana d'Antena in northern Tuscany, near the Emilia-Romagna border.

-Dropped off just shy of 11 am local time, we began following the well-marked route for the Via Francigena through olive farms, the dirt trail hugging the hillside.
+Dropped off just shy of 11 am local time, we followed the well-marked Via Francigena route through olive farms, the dirt trail hugging the hillside.

 Our guides informed us that northern Tuscany is less visited than the south, and I could understand why.